-In addition, the NGOs are disappointed that there was no maximum limit set for some lamp categories such as metal halides and high-intensity discharge (HID) lamps, and that a mercury ban was not applied to certain applications such as traffic lights.
-Ultimately, however, they strongly believe that mercury containing lamps should only be used for a limited period of time, and be replaced with other energy-efficient and mercury-free ones such as Light Emitting Diodes (LED).
+In addition, the NGOs are disappointed that there was no maximum limit set for some lamp categories such as metal halides and some high-pressure sodium lamps (HPS) lamps, which are commonly used for lighting streets and other outdoor areas, and that the ban was not applied to certain applications such as exit signs.
+Ultimately, however, they strongly believe that mercury-containing lamps should only be used for a limited period of time, and be replaced with other energy-efficient and mercury-free ones such as Light Emitting Diodes (LEDs).